One of the most fun, and most challenging, elements in product management is working with a range of interdisciplinary stakeholders.

 Define expectations

-Be quite explicit on what the stakeholder expectations are and inquire about the project's success metrics.
+Be quite explicit on what the stakeholder expectations are and inquire about the product's success metrics.
 You will undoubtedly come across various notions of success.
 Some people will prioritize achieving the ultimate deadline above all else.
 Another person could believe that the final product's usability for end users is its most crucial component.
 Make goals crystal clear and plan ahead how to resolve disputes.

 Report to your stakeholders